KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 - AMS keyword search

-If you want an easy-to-use program and have the room on your computer for the software, then Publisher Rocket is the obvious solution!GET PUBLISHER ROCKET HERE
+If you want an easy-to-use program for finding Kindle keywords, and more and have room on your computer for the software, then Publisher Rocket is the obvious solution!GET PUBLISHER ROCKET HERE

 For those who are on a budget, KDSPY is still a great option though it lacks some of the bells and whistles of Publisher Rocket.